How to Optimize Your Website for Search Engines

 6. Build High-Quality Backlinks

 Backlinks, or inbound links, are links from other websites to your site.
 They signal to search engines that your content is valuable and trustworthy.
-However, not all backlinks are created equal—quality matters more than quantity.

 - Guest post on reputable websites in your niche.